Virtual art: Definition

 Virtual art can be considered a post-convergent art form based on the bringing together of art and technology, thus containing all previous media as subsets.
 Sharing this focus on art and technology are the books of Jack Burnham (Beyond Modern Sculpture 1968) and Gene Youngblood (Expanded Cinema 1970).
 Since virtual art can consist of virtual reality, augmented reality, or mixed reality, it can be seen in other aspects of production such as video games and movies.

 In his book, From Technological to Virtual Art, Frank Popper traces the development of immersive, interactive new media art from its historical antecedents through today's digital art, computer art, cybernetic art, multimedia art, and net art.
 Popper shows that contemporary virtual art is a further refinement of the technological art of the late twentieth century and also a departure from it.
 What is new about this new media art, he argues, is its humanization of technology, its emphasis on interactivity, its philosophical investigation of the real and the virtual, and its multisensory nature.
 He argues further that what distinguishes the artists who practice virtual art from traditional artists is their combined commitment to aesthetics and technology.
 Their "extra-artistic" goals – linked to their aesthetic intentions – concern not only science and society but also basic human needs and drives.

 To explain and illustrate the emergence of a techno-aesthetic, Popper stresses the panoramic and multi-generational reach of virtual art.
-As regards to virtual art, openness is stressed both from the point of view of the artists and their creativity and from that of the follow-up users in their reciprocating thoughts and actions.
+As regards virtual art, openness is stressed both from the point of view of the artists and their creativity and from that of the follow-up users in their reciprocating thoughts and actions.
 This commitment to the teeming openness found in virtual art can be traced to the theories of Umberto Eco and other aestheticians.